zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

     to a directory containing one or more connect files.

 When reading a directory,
-an implementation ignores all hidden files, and all files that do not have the correct extension (`.toml`).
+an implementation ignores
+all files that do not have the correct extension (`.toml`).
+On Unix-like systems, it also ignores all filenames beginning with `.`.
 It considers the files within a directory in lexicographical order, by filename.